-Syntax and semantics The programmer can use both pointcuts directly within any pointcut declaration.
+Syntax and semantics.

 The pointcut lock() matches whenever the program acquires a lock, by entering either a synchronized block or method.
 The pointcut unlock() matches whenever control flow leaves such a block or method.
 A programmer can expose the object that is locked, respectively unlocked by conjoining the lock(), respectively unlock() pointcut with an args(..) pointcut.
-Further, the programmer can attach pieces of code, so-called pieces of advice, to pointcuts.
-An advice then executes whenever its pointcut matches.
-Figure 4 shows two example advice attached to lock() pointcuts that execute before, respectively after successful acquisition of a lock.
-The pointcut args(1) binds the variable 1 to the object that is locked on.
+Figure 2 shows two example advice attached to lock() pointcuts that execute before, respectively after successful acquisition of a lock.
+The pointcut args (1) binds the variable 1 to the object that is locked on.
 Note that the declared type of 1 is TaskQueue.
 Because of that, the pieces of advice do not execute if a lock is claimed that is not of type TaskQueue.
 Our implementation does not even insert instrumentation into those places of the program at all.
 If the programmer instead wishes to match on any lock that is acquired or released, regardless of the lock's type, she can use the declared type Object, as this is the super-type of all reference types.